Gurrambhargav/Hello-world/README.md

 # Hello-world
 Assignment git checkup
-Hi This is Bhargav Gurram pursing my masters in computer Science at Saint Louis University
+Hi This is Bhargav Gurram pursuing my masters in Computer Science at Saint Louis University